Krrishdhaneja/Friday/README.md

  2. To get the weather info, go to [OpenWeatherMap](https://openweathermap.org) > then click on Sign in and if you are having an account log in with it there or create a new one > then after creating an account a verification link would be sent to your account just click on that > after clicking your email would be verified and another mail would be sent to you in which you will find the API key

-Create a file called `api_config.txt` in the project's root directory, and paste the API keys there.
+Create a file called `api_config.txt` in the project's `src` directory, and paste the API keys there.
 The file must look like this (white spaces do not matter):
 ```
 weather_api_key = xxx